tylottr/tf-az-kubernetes/README.md

 # Terraform: Azure Kubernetes

+> **NOTE:** This repository may be archived soon as I believe the resources being built have been brought to a state that does not necessarily require a full-blown module.

+> **NOTE:** Due to a known Cycle-related issue, there will be issues with destruction.
+See [Known Issues](##Known-Issues) for more information.

 This template will create a Kubernetes environment and bootstrap it so it is ready for use.

 The environment deployed contains the following resources: